quasarframework/quasar-ui-qcalendar/docs/src/pages/contributing/bugs-and-feature-requests.md

 ## Checking for Known Issues

-### Github
+### GitHub

-We use Github to track our bugs.
+We use GitHub to track our bugs.
 If you have a bug to report or wish to request a new feature, please check the [existing issues](https://github.com/quasarframework/quasar-ui-qcalendar/issues) before opening a new one.
 There may already be something similar in the works.

 ### QCalendar Website